is-leeroy-jenkins/Foo/README.md

 * Modular, pluggable pipeline for document, web, and data retrieval and processing.
 * Robust, extensible loaders and fetchers for all common document and web data formats.
-* Clean separation of fetch, scrape, load, convert, and write stages.
+* Powerful HTML/text scraping and cleaning.
 * Integrates with OpenAI, LangChain, ChromaDB, and advanced document stores.
 * Strong type safety and error handling.
 * Simple, testable, and extensible codebase.